-A certified nursing assistant’s (CNA) main role is to provide basic care to patients, as well as assist them in daily activities they might have trouble with on their own, such as bathing. … They should have phenomenal communication skills since it’s their job to bring all patient concerns and issues to their supervisor.
+A Certified Nursing Assistant’s (CNA) main role is to provide basic care to patients, as well as assist them in daily activities they might have trouble with on their own, such as bathing.
+They should have phenomenal communication skills since it’s their job to bring all patient concerns and issues to their Supervisor.

-Enrolled nurses assist health consumers with the activities of daily living, observe changes in health consumers’ conditions and report these to the registered nurse, administer medicines and undertake other nursing care responsibilities appropriate to their assessed competence.
+Enrolled Nurses assist health consumers with the activities of daily living, observe changes in health consumer’s conditions and report these to the Registered Nurse, administer medicines and undertake other nursing care responsibilities appropriate to their assessed competence.

-On the job, registered nurses perform a variety of functions:
+On the job, Registered Nurses perform a variety of functions:

 Evaluate and record patient symptoms.

-Help doctors during exams and surgeries.
+Help doctors during examinations and surgeries.